nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Opening Help window via Command Line

    1. Prerequisite: Help window is not open.

    2. Test case: `/help` <br>
    Expected: Help window opens.

 1. Opening Help window via `F1`

     1. Prerequisite: Help window is not open.

     2. Test case: Click the `F1` key on your keyboard. <br>
        Expected: Help window opens.

 1. Opening Help window via Tool Bar

     1. Prerequisite: Help window is not open.

     2. Test case: Click on the `Help` button on the Tool Bar, and then click on the `Help F1` button on the drop down.<br>
        Expected: Help window opens.

 1. Minimising the Help window

    1. Prerequisite: Help window is not open.

    2. Test case: `/help` <br>
       Expected: Help window opens.

-   3. Test case: Click on the minimise buttn of the Help window.<br>
+   3. Test case: Click on the minimise button of the Help window.<br>
    Expected: Help window minimises.

    4. Test case: `/help` after the Help window is minimised.<br>
    Expected: Help window does not pop open.

 1. Closing the Help window

    1. Prerequisite: Help window is open.

    2. Test case: Click on the close button on the Help window. <br>
    Expected: Help window closes.